Nublert/teach-AI-with-p5js/README.md

 If the students were to use datasets they find interesting, the data needs to be in the correct format, and it will take some effort to discuss what makes a useful dataset for linear regression what doesn't.
 T

 ## What next?
-After I've made the code work, improving the lesson plans and testing them with students is a logical next step.
+After I've made the code work, improving the lesson plans is a logical next step.
+I need to learn TensorFlow.js.
+Also, it will be useful to play around with KNN or something similar with this data.
-Linear regression is the first method I'm investigating, but it's likely that all the AI methods from Building AI can be taught on p5.js.
+Wine data isn't the best for teenagers, so I'll also need to collect and test a selection of usable datasets.

 ## Acknowledgments